alban-read/Scheme-Windows-Tiled-Shell/README.md

 # Scheme-Windows-Tiled-Shell
-Scheme Windows Tiled Shell for Windows 10; with Direct 2D and WebView2
+Simple Scheme Windows Tiled Shell for Windows 10; with Direct 2D and WebView2

+Requires Windows 10; and Latest Edge from Beta Channel.